Best Steam Deck accessories in 2025: These are the add-ons that I'd let keep my handheld company on its travels

 The big problem with the tempered glass protector is the fact that its shininess sadly negates one of the main selling points of the top-end, 512GB Deck: the anti-glare screen that actually makes the Deck playable in bright sunlight.
 Still, it's certainly worth that tradeoff to keep the screen safe, especially when you get two for just $13.
 I guess that's in case you're one of those people whose luck dictates an imminent drop the day after putting a screen protector on.

-Best Steam Deck carry cases
+The best Steam Deck carry case

 (Image credit: Future)